How to Get Around Scotland Without a Car

 Begin your one week in Scotland without a car with a day and a half in Edinburgh.
 Here, you can explore the historic Royal Mile, indulge in a dram of whisky, and ascend Arthur’s Seat for panoramic views.

-You can easily reach Edinburgh’s city centre from the airport with a tram or bus in about 30 minutes and from just £5.50 for a single journey.
-In fact, it’s probably easier to get to the city without a car, as you’ll need to pay about the same just for an hour of parking!
+You can easily reach Edinburgh’s city centre from the airport with a tram or bus.
+It takes about 30 minutes and costs just £5.50 for a single journey.
+In fact, it’s probably easier to get to the city without a car.
+Why?
+Because you’ll need to pay about the same just for an hour of parking!

 Day 3: Glasgow

-Continue your journey in the morning by hopping aboard a train to the vibrant city of Glasgow, famed for its art scene, shopping delights, and architectural marvels.
-You can get there in just over 50 minutes, or take the Scottish Citylink bus 900 in 85 minutes if you’re on a tighter budget.
+Continue your journey in the morning by hopping aboard a train to the vibrant city of Glasgow.
+Glasgow is famed for its art scene, shopping delights, and architectural marvels.
+You can get there in just over 50 minutes by train.
+Or, take the Scottish Citylink bus 900 (85 minutes) if you’re on a tighter budget.

 Day 4-5: Fort William